0day-xc-Our/0dev.2020.Centos8.Hardening/README.md

 NOTE : please allow to the script to finished before canceling it , try to see 0dev.log while it running using tail -f /root/0dev.log

 enjoy

+Do not forget to change none root user before reboot , as the other user except root will be set expired.